 No where is this more evident in theology today, than in the virulent misuse of liberation theology.
 What arose with great promise as it looked towards reconciliation, now only appears to be a selective slingshot in the verbal arsenal of “progressive” stone-throwers.
 Causing a breakdown of dialogue which has all but confirmed the suspicions of their conservative brothers and sisters.

 It’s here that we might find Barth and King’s voices of resistance.
-In this what might be heard is a collective “no”; the call for the reformation and therefore liberation of liberation theology.
+A genuine theology of Christian liberation, with Jesus Christ at the centre, as opposed to a Liberation Theology with Karl Marx, at its core.
+In this what might be heard is a collective “no”; the call for the reformation, and therefore liberation of liberation theology.

 King, 4th April, 1967 (transcript):